 Downtown districts in rural communities across America have faced challenges in the evolution from their historical significance as central gathering places and hubs of commerce to areas lacking adequate reinvestment.
 The City of Havana faces this same challenge.

 The City of Havana, Mayor Stadsholt and the City Council have engaged 353 Court, LLC to work with the City and the downtown business owners to bring about the revitalization of our central business district.

 Over the last 3 years the City of Havana with the help from 353 Court, LLC have helped facilitate over $2,500,000 in both public and private invest in the downtown business district.
-The City has also started construction on a new downtown streetscape, which will provide new parking areas, water lines, water main, and sidewalks for our downtown businesses and community as a whole.
+The City has also completed construction on a new downtown streetscape, which provides new parking areas, water lines, water main, and sidewalks for our downtown businesses and community as a whole.

 The City of Havana is constantly striving to “Move Havana Forward, with Pride and Optimism”

 For further information regarding the City of Havana’s Downtown Revitalization Efforts please use the following resources: